Stack Overflow Survey

 OECD.AI leverages aggregate demographic information from survey respondents to build indicators and identify trends related to the profession, country, salary, education, gender, and age of AI developers.

-Identifying AI developers
+Identifying AI Developers

 OECD.AI leverages the ‘Developer Type’ field from the survey to identify respondents that work in the domain of Artificial Intelligence.
 AI developers for the purpose of this analysis consist of respondents identifying themselves as either a ‘Data scientist’ or a ‘machine learning expert’.
 The ‘Other’ field includes all respondents that do not include either response.